Lin0He/Travel_webpage_AI/README.md

   establish the main page</br>
   remain the API result console log</br>
   todo: write the route of the response page of the search bar, and tune OpenAI API.

+  To deploy the project, you need to input your own OpenAI key.
+You can add in the file "src/component/SearchBar/SearchEngine.jsx" and find the const key.
+Or you can create a .env file in the root of the project.